Catherine R. Nielsen

 Catherine Nielsen is an experienced food and drug attorney who counsels domestic and foreign corporations on the regulatory compliance of food additives, food contact materials, and drug and medical device packaging before the U.S. Food and Drug Administration (FDA), as well as its international counterparts, including in Canada, Europe, Central and South America, and the Pacific Rim.

-Catherine brings innovative legal and sound scientific strategies to clients seeking to achieve broadened markets for their products, assisting companies in obtaining explicit regulatory listings of packaging components (such as polymers, additives, coatings, printing inks, adhesives, and polymer production aids), food additives, and color additives in global jurisdictions, including the United States, MERCOSUR, and the European Union.
+Catherine brings innovative legal and sound scientific strategies to clients seeking to achieve broadened markets for their products, assisting companies in obtaining explicit regulatory listings of packaging components (such as polymers, additives, coatings, printing inks, adhesives, and polymer production aids), food additives, and color additives in global jurisdictions, including the United States (U.S.), MERCOSUR, and the European Union (EU).

-- Guided a major polymer producer in communications with FDA on changes in manufacture to a food contact substance, avoiding the need for a new Food Contact Notification submission
+- Guided a major polymer producer in communications with FDA on changes in manufacture to a food contact substance, avoiding the need for a new FCN submission

 - Counseled a major producer of a food contact polymer on its recall obligations and strategy, in the wake of a significant leak in a processing chemical during production